All Episodes

 Bernie Sanders likes to walk.

-Clinton is counting on older women in the past her most loyal supporters.
+Clinton is counting on older women in the past, her most loyal supporters.

 But this time, even some women have Clinton fatigue.

-Ultimately, it's not just being the first woman that we need one, it's being the right president at the right time.
+Ultimately, it's not just being the first woman that we need one.

-And the Clinton team has gone high tech with a new app to spot precincts where they can take delegates from Sanders by steering voters to the third candidate, Martin O'Malley.
+And the Clinton team has gone high-tech with a new app to spot precincts where they can take delegates from Sanders by steering voters to the third candidate, Martin O'Malley.

 Right, right, right.

-So uh Hillary's bleeding out there, folks.
+So Hillary's bleeding out there, folks.

-She's bleeding women, she's bleeding voters, she's bleeding the it it I'm telling you, they are very worried wherever the deep dark crevices of Democrats gather in, wherever they they're worried that there's nothing they can do.
+I'm telling you, they are very worried wherever the deep, dark crevices of Democrats gather in, wherever they are.

 There isn't anybody.